Pre-owned assets charge

 Paragraph 23(5) permits an election to be withdrawn or amended during the life of the chargeable person on or before the 31 January next following the first year that the individual is chargeable under Sch.15.
 For those affected by Sch.15 from its commencement this meant 31 January 2007, subject to HMRC accepting a late election, although the guidance on acceptable circumstances was not very promising.
 In their April 2007 IHT Newsletter, HMRC said that this measure was aimed at people who may have been unaware that they were liable to the POA charge.
 HMRC said ‘Provided they elect into IHT as soon as practical after discovering they were liable to the POA charge, we will normally be able to accept a late election.’

 There is no provision for a deferral of the date by which an election may be withdrawn.
-But, in view of the delay in prescribing the form of election, so that arguably an election could not have been made legitimately before 14 November 2007, there is room for a contention that any election made before that date was invalid, and lapses.
-There may be cases where an unexpected death makes such a contention worth pursuing.
+But, in view of the delay in prescribing the form of election, so that arguably an election could not have been made legitimately before 14 November 2007, there is room for a contention that any election made before that date was invalid, and has lapsed.
+Although now unlikely, there may still be cases where an unexpected death makes such a contention worth pursuing.

 There are circumstances where inheritance tax would arise on the death of the ‘pre-owner’ both as a result of an election to disapply the charge under Sch.15 and on the original disposition in consequence of his death within seven years thereof.
 The Charge to Income Tax by Reference to Enjoyment of Property Previously Owned Regulations 2005 SI.
 2005/724 addressed this, but only give relief where the original disposition was settling in trust ‘property representing the proceeds of the disposal of relevant property’.